 Carer's Allowance can be paid in advance on a weekly basis or in arrears every four weeks.

-Carer's Allowance can be paid from the date of the award of the qualifying benefit, such as Personal Independence Payment (PIP) or Attendance Allowance, as long as you apply within three months of the awarding letter.
+Carer's Allowance can be paid from the date of the award of the qualifying benefit, such as Personal Independence Payment (PIP) or Attendance Allowance, as long as you apply within three months of the date of the awarding letter.